 Rainbow Unicorn Horn Sidewalk Chalk

 A whimsical writing instrument for your artistic kid and their creative pals to take to the streets.
 This trio includes two rainbow horns and one wrapped in gold (but writes white).

 Mermaid Duvet and Pillowcase Set

-Transform your tot as she sleep with this clever duvet and pillowcase set.
-A perfectly placed silhouette of a mermaid (or dinosaur, or princess, or astronaut) on the comforter and a topper on the pillowcase will leave her looking like her fantasy self.
+Transform your tot as they sleep with this clever duvet and pillowcase set.
+A perfectly placed silhouette of a mermaid (or dinosaur, or princess, or astronaut) on the comforter and a topper on the pillowcase will leave them looking like their fantasy self.
 Sweet dreams, indeed!

 To buy: $119; uncommongoods.com.

 Fred & Friends “Lil’ Winner” Trophy Sippy Cup